NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>TEMPORARY: Point cell with conductances and Ca concentration  info.
-Not yet fully tested!!!.</i>
+Not yet fully tested!!! .</i>